ivaldi/brimir/README.md

 Incoming email
 --------------
-Incoming emails can be posted to the tickets url.
-First make a script like this on your mailserver:
+Incoming emails can be posted to the tickets url by using the script found in scripts/post-mail.
+Create an alias in your `/etc/aliases` file like this:

-    #!/bin/bash
-    exec curl --data-urlencode message@- https://yourbrimirurl.com/tickets.json

-Save it in `/etc/postfix/brimir.sh` for example.

-Next, create an alias in your `/etc/aliases` file like this:

-    brimir: "|/bin/bash /etc/postfix/brimir.sh"
+    brimir: "|/bin/bash /path/to/your/brimir/repo/scripts/post-mail yoururl.com"

-Now sending an email to brimir@yourmailserver.com should start curl and post the email to your brimir installation.
+Now sending an email to brimir@yoururl.com should start curl and post the email to your brimir installation.

 Contributing
 ------------